A day at White Lake Tso Kar in Ladakh

 Cold, soothing, fresh fragrance; breeze with a feathery touch;

-Red, Blue, Yellow flowers smile and sway everywhere in valley,
+Red, Blue, Yellow flowers smile and sway everywhere in the valley,

 Making me wonder have I changed;